Preservation and Historic Site News

 - The Harrisburg CWRT donated to the Willow Grove Cemetery Memorial Fund.
 The Soldiers Memorial at Linglestown has 39 names of Union Soldiers who were killed or died in service.
 These men lived in East Hanover, West Hanover, Susquehanna Township, and Paxtang Borough.
 It is a community effort to restore this monument.

-- The Harrisburg CWRT donated to Camp Curtin Historical Society and Civil War Round Table.
-Donations from the raffle of two Jenkins’ bronzes will be used to help fund the General Albert Galatin Jenkins Monument at the farthest north Confederate brigade headquarters in the Gettysburg Campaign.
+- The Harrisburg CWRT donated to the Camp Curtin Historical Society and Civil War Round Table.
+Donations from the raffle of two Jenkins’ bronzes were used to help fund the General Albert Galatin Jenkins Monument at the farthest north Confederate brigade headquarters in the Gettysburg Campaign.

-- The Harrisburg CWRT donated to the Johnson Island Project near Sandusky, Ohio.
-This is to help the Union prison camp that housed Confederate officers and assist in the archeological work.
+- The Harrisburg CWRT donated to the Johnson Island Project near Sandusky, Ohio, to help preserve the Union prison camp that housed Confederate officers and assist in the archeological work.

 - The Harrisburg CWRT donated to the Antietem National Battlefield, West Woods Restoration Project.
 Currently there are ongoing efforts to restore the four major woodlots that played important roles here.

 - The Harrisburg CWRT donated to the Central Virginia Battlefield Trust to be allocated to save as much of the doomed May 1st Chancellorsville Battlefield as possible.
-This battlefield is threatened by development and construction and probably will not exist in another year.
+This battlefield is threatened by development and construction ,and is rapidly disappearing.

 - The Harrisburg CWRT donated to the Civil War Preservation Trust to be allocated to save parcels of land of the Spottsylvania Mule Shoe.